eldervsoriano/Knight-Rigid-Body-Practice/README.md

-# Knight Rigid Body Practice
 This was project was created to practice our rigging skills in 2D